MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/role-persona-mapping.md

 or

 Sign in to Customer Service Hub, and go to the **Service Management** change area.

 2. Select **User attributes** from the **Unified routing** menu.

 3. Select **Manage** for **Role persona mapping**.

 4. Select any one of the personas to add or remove security roles.

 5. Select or clear the selection from the checkboxes next to the security roles in the configuration window.

 6. Select **Save and Close**.

 You can now see the new roles populated in the personas.

 ## Enable access to applications

 Users with security roles mapped to personas do not get automatic access to associated dashboards or applications.
 Access needs to be provided by administrators.

 Perform the following steps to ensure that access and privileges are provided to users.

 1. Create the required user role.
-For more information on how to create and assign user security roles.
+More information: [Create users and assign security roles](/power-platform/admin/create-users-assign-online-security-roles)

 2. Add and edit user permissions and privileges as required.

 3. Sign in to Dynamics 365.

-4. Select the ellipsis in the application tile.
+4. Select the ellipsis in the application tile of the app for which you want to configure the custom role.

 5. Select **Manage roles**.

 6. In the dialog box that appears, select the custom role that you want to grant permission to and select **Save**.

 > [!NOTE]
 > Custom security roles must have correct access levels for the appropriate records to ensure persona mapping will work.

 ## Enable access to forms and dashboards